Vanessa Morgan: Early life

 Morgan was born in Ottawa, Ontario.
 Her mother, Catherine, is Scottish and her father, Loyar, is Tanzanian.
 Morgan is the youngest of three children.
 She has two older siblings: an older sister and an older brother.
 Morgan began singing at the age of six.
 She sang at community events and telethons, performed for Childhelp, and was a regular guest entertainer for the College of the Desert scholarship foundation.
 She was spotted by a Hollywood agent in 1999 and earned a scholarship at a Hollywood acting academy.
-In 1999, Morgan won the Junior Miss America pageant and won first place vocalist at the National Date Festival.
+In 1999, Morgan won America's Junior Miss pageant and won first place vocalist at the National Date Festival.
 In 2000, she won first place in the African-American Vocal Competition.
 In her early life, she was a member of the competitive NTA tennis program at the Ottawa Athletic Club.
 Morgan graduated from Colonel By Secondary School in 2010 and studied philosophy at Queen's University.

 Career

 Acting

 Morgan made her acting debut in the VH1 film A Diva's Christmas Carol in 2000 and another appearance in the film Frankie & Alice in 2010.
 She became known in 2007 for her role as Amanda Pearce in the Family teen comedy series The Latest Buzz as well as performing the theme song for the series.
 She also played Marion Hawthorne in the 2010 Disney Channel film Harriet the Spy: Blog Wars.

 The following year, Morgan played Sarah in the Teletoon / Disney Channel film My Babysitter's a Vampire, as well in the television series of the same name.
 Morgan also appeared in the 2011 Disney Channel film Geek Charming.
 She had a recurring role in season 2 of the Disney Channel comedy series A.N.T.
 Farm for four episodes.

 In 2013, Morgan appeared on Degrassi: The Next Generation for two episodes.

 In 2014, Morgan had a recurring role on the MTV show Finding Carter, playing Beatrix "Bird" Castro.

 In 2017, she joined the main cast of the fantasy drama series The Shannara Chronicles as Lyria for the second season on Spike.
 Morgan was then cast in the recurring role of Toni Topaz in the CW teen drama series Riverdale.
 On May 2, 2018, it was announced that Morgan would be a series regular for the show's third season.

+Since 2024, Morgan has played Max Mitchell, a street-smart thief lead role in the Canadian comedy-drama series Wild Cards.